Tips Bulletin

 Using Flea Powder to Kill Mattress Fleas

 If you don’t have the time to use a home remedy to kill fleas, there are many flea elimination products online and in stores.
-Some flea powders are natural, and others contain flea-killing chemicals; they are both helpful in getting rid of fleas on a mattress.
+Some flea powders are natural, and others contain flea-killing chemicals; they are both helpful in getting rid of fleas from a couch, mattress, or anywhere in the house.

 Remove the bedding for cleaning and follow the directions for your flea powder brand.
 Sprinkle the powder over the mattress and box spring surface and let it sit for a couple of hours as the insecticide kills the fleas and eggs.
 Vacuum up the powder and flea debris and empty the vacuum canister in the outside trash.